 Expect to Pay: IDR 153,000 for the pork spare ribs, IDR 125,000 for the signature martini

-Bebek betutu is another dish we have fond memories of from our first trip to Bali in 2009.
-I did a search for “best bebek betutu in bali” and Chandi often came up.
+Bebek betutu is a dish we have fond memories of from our first trip to Bali in 2009.
+I did a search for “best bebek betutu in bali” and the Chandi restaurant often came up.

 At Chandi, they make their bebek betutu with a blend of sixteen spices and serve it with duck sate over sugarcane and a salted duck egg salad.

-Chandi is located along busy Jalan Kayu Aya in Seminyak so it’s easy to get to.
+Chandi is located along busy Jalan Kayu Aya in Seminyak so it’s easy to find.

-Chandi is a lovely restaurant so it’s a great opportunity for you to get dolled up a bit over a ceremonial platter of bebek betutu.
+Chandi is a lovely restaurant so it’s a great opportunity for you to get dolled up over a ceremonial platter of bebek betutu.
 As you can tell from their stellar reviews, Chandi is one of the best places to eat in Bali.

 Address: Jl.
 Kayu Aya No.72, Seminyak, Kec.
 Kuta Utara, Kabupaten Badung, Bali 80361, Indonesia